Man who lost father in Dayton shooting helping in Uvalde - NewsBreak

 Even though it can be hard for him, he still wants to help other families experiencing the same thing he went through as a result of that early Sunday morning in Dayton.

 “It’s my mission,” Green said.
 “I didn’t die that night.
-My father took five bullets standing right beside me, so there must be a reason why I’m still here on this conversation with you to be there to help those, lift them out of that dark space.”Some Mentor swimming pools still closed as lifeguard shortage continues
+My father took five bullets standing right beside me, so there must be a reason why I’m still here on this conversation with you to be there to help those, lift them out of that dark space.”Son of Oregon District victim starts non-profit for other survivors, continues to give back to Dayton

 Green said the shootings in Buffalo and Uvalde feel like that first day three years ago.